Industrial Air Quality: Emission & Pollution Testing Consultants

-Industrial processes are responsible for the direct release of large quantities of pollutants to the atmosphere.
-Commonly, this is in the form of waste gasses from combustion sources that are dispersed into the atmosphere via a tall chimney or stack (e.g. emissions from gas and coal fired power generation).
+Industrial processes are responsible for the direct release of large quantities of pollutants to the atmosphere, commonly this is in the form of waste gasses from combustion sources that are dispersed into the atmosphere via a tall chimney or stack (e.g. emissions from gas and coal-fired power generation).
 However, fugitive emissions also occur from the storage and/or transport of materials.
 To complicate the issue, many of the chemical species released by industry react in the atmosphere to form secondary pollutants, which may also be harmful to health and/or the environment.

 Depending on the scale of emissions from an industrial process it is either regulated by the local authority for smaller processes or the Environment Agency for much larger sources.